phlowers/mechaphlowers/docs/user_guide/ug_state_change.md

 The load coefficient is then defined as: $m = R/\lambda$

-Which has been already defined for the relation between the sagging parameter, $\lambda$ and the horizontal tension:
+Which has been already defined in the cable model part for the relation between the sagging parameter, $\lambda$ and the horizontal tension:

 $$p = \frac{T_h}{m \cdot \lambda}$$